Is Zinc Antimicrobial?

-Put simply, yes, zinc does exhibit broad spectrum antimicrobial properties effective against growth of fungi as well as bacteria.
+Put simply, yes, zinc does exhibit broad-spectrum antimicrobial properties effective against the growth of fungi as well as bacteria.
 Zinc pyrithione – a coordination complex of zinc – was first developed for its antifungal properties in the 1930s.
 However, it is still used today as a main ingredient in over-the-counter medications for a variety of conditions, as zinc is a Food and Drug Administration (FDA) approved treatment for fungal infections.

-Beyond pharmaceutical applications, zinc is also registered with the FDA and US Environmental Protection Agency (EPA) as safe to use at low levels in a variety of products – such as paints, textiles and polymers – to inhibit the growth of bacteria and fungi on susceptible surfaces and fabrics.
+Beyond pharmaceutical applications, zinc is also registered with the FDA and US Environmental Protection Agency (EPA) as safe to use at low levels in a variety of products – such as paints, textiles, and polymers – to inhibit the growth of bacteria and fungi on susceptible surfaces and fabrics.
 For hard surface materials, these solutions are not designed to replace disinfectants, but to complement and extend the effectiveness of standard chemical cleaning routines.
 However, to know which everyday products can benefit from antifungal protection offered by zinc additives, it is necessary to understand how zinc works.

 Mold and mildew begin as microscopic airborne spores, which germinate on contact with moist surfaces.
 These organisms can penetrate the surface, secreting enzymes to break down organic matter, then absorbing the newly digested nutrients that dissolve in water present in moist environments.
-However, zinc-based antifungal chemistries can penetrate fungal cell walls and disrupt key cellular functions to prevent the organism from functioning, growing or reproducing.
+However, zinc-based antifungal chemistries can penetrate fungal cell walls and disrupt key cellular functions to prevent the organism from functioning, growing, or reproducing.
 Zinc can do this via a few different generic modes of action:

 - Increasing production of reactive oxygen species1, as well as decreasing and inhibiting cellular uptake of MnII, which plays a role in managing susceptibility to oxidative stress2